The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Telescope Cooldown

 Cool your telescope down!
-Make sure you bring your telescope outside about an hour or so before you plan to observe to cool it to ambient temperature.
-The telescope needs to reach thermal equilibrium with the outside air temperature to avoid distorted views.
-Telescopes with large mirrors and lenses may take longer to cool down for the best views.
+Bring your telescope outside about an hour before you plan to observe to allow it to reach ambient temperature.
+Achieving thermal equilibrium with the outside air is essential to avoid distorted views.
+Telescopes with larger mirrors and lenses may take longer to cool down, so plan accordingly for the best viewing experience.

 Tip #4: Collimation